-Filter client PC by MAC address Check "Enable MAC Filtering" to enable MAC of the PC that is allowed to access the Internet, and then click "Add".
-If you find any typo before adding it and want to retype again, just click
+Fill in "Client PC MAC Address" and "Comment" of the PC that is allowed to access the Internet, and then click "Add".
+If you find any typo before adding it and want to retype again, just click "Reset" and the fields will be cleared.

-Filtering.